Cornish nationalism: History of modern Cornish nationalism

 The history of modern Cornish nationalism goes back to the end of the 19th century.
 The failure of Irish home rule caused Gladstone's Liberal party to revise and make more relevant its devolution policy by advocating the idea of 'home rule all round' applying to Scotland and Wales but opening the door for Cornish Liberals to use cultural themes for political purposes.

-In April 1889, Robert Gascoyne-Cecil, the Marquis of Salisbury (who served three times as Prime Minister) at a meeting of the Primrose League in Bristol, spoke on the state of the Union.
+In April 1889, the Prime Minister, Lord Salisbury, at a meeting of the Primrose League in Bristol, spoke on the state of the Union.
 At the time, an Irish Cabinet "with all the appurtenances of government" was being considered.
 He said that "if Ireland were granted a Parliament and a Cabinet, Scotland would demand a Parliament and a Cabinet, and Wales would do the same."
-However, "..if all these Parliaments were granted an unconstitutional injustice would be done to Cornwall, which was a separate country geographically.." going on to talk about Cornish identity and culture, "On these grounds, which were set up as good reasons for granting separate and independent Governments to other parts of the empire, the claims of Cornwall could not be overlooked to a separate and independent Government, and if it was to come about, he hoped that all the alliances of the commission Parliaments and Cabinets would be friendly to the British Government."
+However, "if all these Parliaments were granted an unconstitutional injustice would be done to Cornwall, which was a separate country geographically", going on to talk about Cornish identity and culture: "On these grounds, which were set up as good reasons for granting separate and independent Governments to other parts of the empire, the claims of Cornwall could not be overlooked to a separate and independent Government, and if it was to come about, he hoped that all the alliances of the commission Parliaments and Cabinets would be friendly to the British Government."

 Henry Jenner was an important figure in early 20th-century Cornish national awareness.
 He made the case for Cornwall's membership in the Celtic Congress, pioneered the movement to revive the Cornish language, and founded the Cornish Gorseth.

 Some intellectual support for Cornish self-government has come from the Institute of Cornish Studies, affiliated to the University of Exeter.